-Unlike FRM and FEM monitors, there is no well-established, widely accepted set of data quality indicators for these low-cost sensors because of itstheir new development.
+Unlike FRM and FEM monitors, there is no well-established, widely accepted set of data quality indicators for these low-cost sensors because of their new development.
 However, scientists have begun testing these low-cost sensors to evaluate their performance.
 For example, South Coast Air Quality Management District (SCAQMD) initiated an Air Quality Sensor Performance Evaluation Center (AQ-SPEC) to conduct field and laboratory testing of many available low-cost sensors.
 Similarly, EPA is testing the low-cost sensors with its Sensor Performance Evaluation and Application Research (SPEAR).
 In addition, the District partnered with Sonoma Technology, Incorporated (STI), to conduct a wintertime air toxic study in 2017 using AirBeam low-cost sensors (Sonoma Technology, Inc. 2018).
 The District will use results from this study in conjunction with AQ-SPEC and SPEAR evaluations to establish data quality indicators (DQI) for the low-cost sensors.

 DQI are values that provide information in determining overall measurement accuracy.
 DQI for FRM and FEM are established through federal regulation and guidance.
-The professional-grade monitors will not be held to FRM/FEMall regulatory monitoring standards, but the FRM/FEM DQIDQI for regulatory monitoring will be used for precision, bias, accuracy, sensitivity, and completeness for the professional-grade monitors.
+The professional-grade monitors will not be held to all regulatory monitoring standards, but the DQI for regulatory monitoring will be used for precision, bias, accuracy, sensitivity, and completeness.
 The DQI may differ among low-cost sensors measuring the same pollutant.
-Unlike the FRM and FEM designated monitors, low-cost sensors are not subject to a uniform set of developmental and testing criteria.
-The sensor DQI are provided in Table 6-1 due to its new emerging technology.
+Unlike the FRM and FEM designated monitors, low-cost sensors are not subject to a uniform set of developmental and testing criteria due to its new emerging technology.
 A significant effort has been used to evaluate the ability of low-cost sensors, such as South Coast's AQ-SPEC program.
 DQIs for low cost sensors will be evaluated periodically to ensure appropriate use for the purpose and objectives identified.